stanman71/Miranda/README.md

 - go into the "snowboy" folder
 - start "python3 snowboy.py"
-- hotword can be configured in the system settings
+- hotwords can be configured in the system settings

 </br>